3rd grade punctuation worksheets

 Punctuation skills for 3rd grade

-- Commas in Letters Fix it & Choose the sentence · answer key A friendly letter needs two commas: one after the greeting (Dear Grandma,) and one after the closing (Love, Maya).
+- Commas in letters Fix it & Choose the sentence · answer key A friendly letter needs two commas: one after the greeting (Dear Grandma,) and one after the closing (Love, Maya).

-- Commas in a Series Fix it & Choose the sentence · answer key When you list three or more things, put a comma after each one before the last: hats, mittens, and boots.
+- Commas in a series Fix it & Choose the sentence · answer key When you list three or more things, put a comma after each one before the last: hats, mittens, and boots.

 - Contractions Choose the word · answer key A contraction squeezes two words into one.
 The apostrophe sits exactly where letters dropped out: do not becomes don't.

-- Quotation Marks in Dialogue Fix it & Choose the sentence · answer key Quotation marks hug the exact words someone says, and the comma stays inside the hug: "Let's go," said Maya.
+- Quotation marks in dialogue Fix it & Choose the sentence · answer key Quotation marks hug the exact words someone says, and the comma stays inside the hug: "Let's go," said Maya.